 MDiv Connect is a distance program that combines online and hybrid courses.
 With this program of study, the best of what AMBS offers comes to the student wherever he or she is.

 Two annual week-long visits to campus provide opportunities for formation and vocational discernment and integrate students into the AMBS community.
 This program has been approved by the Association of Theological Schools and the Higher Learning Commission of North Central Association.
+To find out where AMBS has authorization to offer a distance degree program, visit the state authorization page for preliminary information; then contact the Admissions office, because additional information is available.

 - People who are not able to move to Elkhart for ministry and theological study